-A laundry list of specimen plants were brought in to highlight the homes clean lines and existing boulders.
+An exhaustive list of specimen plants were brought in to highlight the homes clean lines and existing boulders.
 Simple masonry block walls, seeded aggregate decking, poured in place concrete coping, and railroad tie stairs make up the Mid-Century hard-scape.

 The garden has evolved since completion in late 2007 to now include a Chicken coop, expanded vegetable garden, a modest grove of Citrus, and its latest addition; three 80 year old Manzanillo Olive trees to shade a deck space at the top of the property.

 The home has been featured in numerous publications in print and online.
 It was named San Diego Home and Garden “Home of the Year” in 2009, and featured in Sunset magazine in October of the same year.
-It has been featured in several online design blogs, HGTV, TV commercials, and is used regularly for magazine and print Ads.
+It has been featured in several online design blogs, HGTV, TV commercials, and is used regularly for TV, magazine and Print Ads.